 “Yes,” I said, nodding my head.

-“On the Friday morning of that week, shortly after her Dad had gone to work, the doorbell rung, but my Gran was in the shower and her Mom had gone back to bed.”
+“On Friday morning of that week, shortly after her Dad had gone to work, the doorbell rang, but my Gran was in the shower, and her Mom had gone back to bed.”

 “So no one answered?”
 Rohan stated, more than asked.